hellohaptik/docs_haptik/docs/bot-builder/integrations/introduction.md

 ![adding integration endpoint](assets/api1.png)

 Code Node is a type of node which contains all the business logic to integrate a function.
-To know more about Code Node please read [here] (https://docs.haptik.ai/bot-builder/basic/creating-nodes#purpose-and-subcomponents-of-code-nodes).
+To know more about Code Node please read [here](https://docs.haptik.ai/bot-builder/basic/creating-nodes#purpose-and-subcomponents-of-code-nodes).

 Code Editor is a feature using which we can write our Python code and integration functions.
 The supported programming language is Python 3 and above.
 If any syntax errors or exceptions are raised by the main function, this will result in a Bot Break message.